Azure/azure-sdk-for-js/sdk/core/core-amqp/README.md

 }

 main().catch((err) => console.log(err));
 ```

 ## Troubleshooting

 You can set the following environment variable to get the debug logs.

-- Getting debug logs from the Event Hub SDK
+- Getting debug logs from the Event Hub SDK.

 ```bash
 export DEBUG=azure:core-amqp*